KevinLiTian/Harvard_CS50_AI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: "[FR]"
+title: "[FEATURE]"
 labels: enhancement
-assignees: kevinli
+assignees: kevinlitian

 ---